 The original nursing corps of St. Joseph's Hospital was comprised of members of the Sisters of Charity of Saint Elizabeth.
 Understanding the importance of educating others to provide medical care, the Sisters established the School of Nursing in 1895 from which generations of nursing professionals bloomed and flourished.

 Throughout St. Joseph’s history, the Sisters have been grateful to the hospital’s physicians for their immeasurable “noble and self-sacrificing deeds.”
 Considered “splendid acts of beneficence,” the physicians’ contributions continue to be inestimable to the growth and development of the hospital and to advancing its medical excellence.
 These nurses wore their caps with great pride and were known to march the streets of Paterson on Graduation Day.
 The heart and soul of the Sisters of Charity was generously passed to these nurses.

 Today, the Sisters of Charity of Saint Elizabeth provide an inspirational leadership presence throughout St. Joseph’s Health.
-There are currently 30 Sisters ministering within SJHS, including Sr. Marilyn Thie, Chairperson of the Board of Trustees, SJHS.
+There are currently 30 Sisters ministering within SJH, including Sr. Marilyn Thie, Chairperson of the Board of Trustees, SJH.

 The Sisters are also engaged in nearly 100 education, health care, pastoral and social service ministries in 15 states and in the U.S. Virgin Islands, El Salvador, Central America and Haiti, West Indies.
 The Congregation currently numbers 451 vowed members.
 The Seton Associate relationship has 243 affiliated lay and religious women and men.

 Ministries of the Sisters have evolved and developed according to the needs of the times.
 Today, the Sisters of Charity sponsor one college, three academies, five hospitals and one women's center.